EngrEeshaKhan/AI-Powered-Cold-Email-Generator-Job-Client-Outreach-/README.md

 Skill-based customization.

-Fast response from Groq API
+Fast response from Groq API.

 ## How It Works